Pearls Before Swine by Stephan Pastis for April 10, 2022

 67. Missing large

-pontiac59 about 2 years ago
+pontiac59 over 2 years ago

 This isn’t entirely true.
 The fairness doctrine just meant that say a radio station running three hours of Rush Limbaugh would then have to air three hours of … well I don’t even know of any left wing hosts to name here.
 It prevented stations from delivering a product people wanted to hear.
 After the landscape of talk changed, you had both right and left talk stations, and a few who mixed it up, but the left were never as successful – in part because you already had that on the TV networks and in part because nobody wanted to listen to it.